 Additionally, gold can also craft powered rails, complementing various farming mechanisms.
 Yet, having four gold bars and a unit of Redstone dust allows you to get a clock, which comes in handy.

 Finding gold is challenging; it appears at the -64 to 256 and is more consistent in the badlands biome.
-Additionally, they can commonly appear on treasure chests inside shipwrecks and dungeons.
-Still, to gather it, you’ll need an iron pickaxe or superior.
+Additionally, they can commonly appear in treasure chests inside shipwrecks and dungeons.

-This somewhat uncommon-to-find mineral is a highly valued cosmetic resource, mainly handy to serve as blue paint.
+This somewhat uncommon-to-find mineral is a highly valued cosmetic resource, mainly handy to serve as blue paint and enchanting.

 A unique resource to find, lapis lazuli appears between the -64 to 320 layer, showing more consistently at the 15 and 232 areas.
 Still, to gather it, you’ll need a stone pickaxe or superior.
 Additionally, lapis lazuli also appears in the overworld as blobs.